Samuel Porter, Baron Porter: House of Lords

 On 28 March 1938, Porter was appointed Lord of Appeal in Ordinary, in succession to the new Lord Chancellor, Lord Maugham, without having previously served as a Lord Justice of Appeal.
 He was created a life peer with the title Baron Porter, of Longfield in the County of Tyrone.
 On 30 March, he was introduced to the House of Lords and heard his first appeal.
 On 1 April, he was sworn of the Privy Council.

+An appeal against the conviction of William Joyce ("Lord Haw-Haw") for treason came before the Judicial Committee of the House of Lords on 13 December 1945 and was heard by Jowitt L.C., Macmillan L.J., Wright L.J., Simonds L.J, and Porter.
+Joyce had been convicted of treason for his war-time propaganda broadcasts from Nazi Germany, but was not a British subject, and argued that holding a British passport had not given him the right to the protection of the Crown, so he had had no duty of allegiance to it once he left the country.
+The House of Lords rejected this argument.
+In his dissenting opinion Porter found that the question of whether Joyce had had a duty of allegiance to the Crown was a question of fact for the jury to decide, and not a purely legal question for the judge.

-Porter sat on the appeal of William Joyce, commonly known as "Lord Haw-Haw", who had been convicted of treason for his war-time propaganda broadcasts from Nazi Germany, and dissented from the majority.
-He also dissented in National Anti-Vivisection Society v Inland Revenue Commissioners (1948), a leading case concerning charitable trusts.
+Porter also dissented in National Anti-Vivisection Society v Inland Revenue Commissioners (1948), a leading case concerning charitable trusts.

 Outside of judicial work, Porter was appointed to chair the Lord Chancellor's committee on defamation law in 1939.
 The committee's work was delayed as a result of World War II, not producing its report until 1948.
 The report's conclusions were implemented by the Defamation Act 1952.
 Porter was interested in international law, and was president of the International Law Association in 1946.
 He was also involved with wage negotiations in the coal industry.

 Porter resigned as Lord of Appeal in 1954 because of ill-health, having been promoted to be a Knight Grand Cross of the Order of the British Empire (GBE) in the 1951 New Year Honours.
 He was succeeded by Gavin Simonds, 1st Baron Simonds, who was elevated to a viscounty on the occasion.

-During the Second World War, Lord Porter's flat in London was bombed, leading him to move to Emmanuel College, Cambridge, which had elected him an honorary fellow in 1937.
-He lived there for the remainder of his life, commuting to London by train and attending services at St Columba's Presbyterian Church, where his mother had worshipped.
-He died at the London Clinic on 13 November 1956, having been due to serve as Treasurer of the Inner Temple in 1957.
-A memorial service was held at the Temple Church on 28 February 1956.
-He was unmarried.